 Although the easiest thing to do is send a message directly on the platform they’re on, there’s always a chance your message won’t be read.
 Remember, these are influencers, and it’s safe to assume they receive too many messages from their followers every day.

-I suggest getting their email addresses instead.
+I suggest finding their email addresses instead.
 You can do this by using an email finder.

 Also, don’t send a generic message to all of them.
 You want to show you’re serious about a possible partnership, so personalizing your messages is a must.
 Explain what your brand is, what your goals are, and how they are going to be measured.
 Briefly explain your rules and the government’s too, just in case (more on this later).
 Ask how much their services would cost.